adegoke655/Autoencoder/README.md

 * Regularized Autoencoder
 * Variational Autoencoder

-The explanation of each (except VAE) can be found [here](https://towardsdatascience.com/deep-inside-autoencoders-7e41f319999f)
+The explanations of each (except VAE) can be found [here](https://towardsdatascience.com/deep-inside-autoencoders-7e41f319999f)